Skip to main content

 Online

-You can use the Voter Registration and Mail-In Ballot Request on the Board of Elections website.
+If you want to register to vote online, go to the Board of Elections website and complete the Voter Registration and Mail-In Ballot Request.
 You must provide a Maryland ID number or driver’s license number.
-If you do not have one of these IDs, complete the mail-in registration form.
+If you do not have either of these IDs, you must submit the mail-in registration form.

 At the DMV

-You can pick up a voter registration form at most Motor Vehicle Administration offices such as the DMV.
-You will need an ID or a driver’s license number to be able to get your form.
-If you do not have this, you will need to complete a mail-in form.
+You can pick up a voter registration form at most Motor Vehicle Administration offices.
+You will need an ID or a driver’s license number to get your form.

 By Mail

-What are some of the special conditions for registering to vote in Maryland?
+Some of the unique requirements for registering to vote in Maryland include:

-• For students: You can register to vote in Maryland if you consider Maryland to be your official permanent home, as opposed to a place where you are temporarily living.
-It would be the address you use on tax returns, government documents, driver’s licenses, bank accounts, etc. The Maryland State Board of Elections advises that if you receive financial aid from another state or jurisdiction, changing your state of residency could impact your eligibility for financial aid.
+• Students: You can register to vote in Maryland if you consider Maryland your permanent home, as opposed to a place where you are temporarily living.
+This includes if you use your Maryland address on your tax returns, government documents, driver’s licenses, bank accounts, etc. The Maryland State Board of Elections advises that if you receive financial aid from another state, you confirm that changing your state of residency won’t impact your eligibility for financial aid.
 Check with the appropriate funding authority.
-It may be best to request an absentee ballot from your home state.
+If you have concerns, it may be best to request an absentee ballot from your home state instead.

-• For survivors of violence: Maryland participates in the Safe at Home Address Confidentiality Program to protect victims of domestic violence, victims of human trafficking, minor children at risk for violence, and guardians of disabled people who may be at risk of violence.
-The program provides an alternate address and phone number for those at risk if election officials publicize their address and phone number.
-Learn more about the Safe at Home program.
-Call 1-800-633-9657 to talk with an application assistant.
+• Survivors of domestic violence: Maryland participates in the Safe at Home Address Confidentiality Program.
+This protects victims of domestic violence, victims of human trafficking, minor children at risk of violence, and guardians of disabled people who may be at risk of violence.
+This program provides survivors with an alternate address and phone number to give to election officials, keeping their real address and phone number hidden.

-• For incarcerated voters: If you are in jail for a minor offense, you can vote using an absentee ballot.
+• Incarcerated voters: If you are in jail for a misdemeanor, you can vote using an absentee ballot.
 If you committed a felony, you cannot vote until you complete your sentence.
-The State will automatically reinstate your voting rights, but you must re-register.
+The state will automatically reinstate your voting rights, but you must re-register.

 To confirm your voter registration status, use the Maryland Voter Lookup.

 The local Board of Elections must receive your voter registration application at least 21 days before the election.
-After reviewing it, the Board of Elections will mail you a voter notification card.
+Once the Board reviews your application, it will mail you a voter notification card.

-Registered voters can participate in early voting and vote just as they would on Election Day.
-Citizens eligible to vote but who have not registered can go to an early voting center in the county where they live and register when they vote.
-Be sure to bring documentation proving where you live.
+Registered voters can participate in early voting the same as they would on Election Day.
+Citizens eligible to vote but who have not registered can go to an early voting center in their county.
+Be sure to bring documentation proving your address.

 • MVA-issued Maryland driver’s license